Sensation Over Aesthetics | A Brave and Vulnerable Journey to Style

 Learning Through Process: "Taking Care" and "Destroying"

-After a tutorial with Alana Jelinek, she recommended a fascinating approach: to both "take care" of and "destroy" in my painting process.
+After a tutorial with my personal tutor, she recommended a fascinating approach: to both "take care" of and "destroy" in my painting process.
 I followed her advice, really trying to "take care" of the canvas, which for me meant massaging the paint onto the surface.
 It reminded me of how I’ve handled my own scars in the past, working gently yet with purpose.
 But the process was physically demanding—my hands were sore for days afterward!
 While it’s not a sustainable method for me, I discovered something valuable: this technique created a beautifully blurred effect with acrylic paint (image below), one that I’ll likely incorporate into future works in selective areas.

 Close up image of Lala Drona's textured painting blurred effect with acrylic